Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 * PC display: the monitor used was a HP 24EA, FHD (1920x1080) with an IPS panel and 23.8".
 The dimensions were 18,3 x 40,8 x 53,9 cm (DxWxH).
 The distance to the monitor was of 2xH.
 The subject's head was centered at the display.
 * Mobile phone: the mobile used was a OnePlus 6.
 It has an AMOLED 2280 x 1080 6.28" display.
 During the tests the subject placed itself on a comfortable position on a sofa.
 We considered this test to be very relevant since [35% of Twitch users are on mobile](https://muchneeded.com/twitch-statistics/).

 Each subject evaluated, for each device, 16 fragments of Tomb Raider gameplay and 14 fragments of League of Legends.
-We only used 8 and 7 different fragments of each game (each quality was evaluated twice).
+We used 8 and 7 different fragments of each game (each quality was evaluated twice).
 The source video was included in the evaluations and it is represented with an LQI of 100.
 All the renditions were 1080 except the lowest LQI, which was 720.

 The fragments had a length of 10 seconds.
 The stimuli were spaced by gray frames of 5 seconds of duration.
 This was done following the recommendations of the [ITU-T P913](https://www.itu.int/rec/T-REC-P.913/en).